 A lot of people misunderstand lumens and how they affect the outcome of lighting.
-A common question many people ask is in regard to the figure of 5000 lumens.
+A common question many people ask is concerning the figure of 5000 lumens.
 Many people see this as an average starting point for a lamp and assume this is the best ballpark to stay in when shopping, but there is more to it than just picking a number and hoping for the best.
 So, how bright is 5000 lumens?
-Is that the right lumen output for your needs?
-Let's take a closer look at this matter.
+Is that the right lumens for your needs?
+Let's take a closer look.

-How bright is 5000 lumens?
+How Bright is 5000 Lumens?